 - We have copiers and printers available to use for a small fee.
 You can also print from your own device on our Wi-Fi network.

-- Our 7 job search computers are available for job searching and resume writing.
+- We are a WorkSource Connection Site and have 7 dedicated computers for job searching and resume writing.

 - Our 10 Microsoft Office computers are available for offline work.

 - We have adaptive equipment to help people who are blind or have low vision use computers and other Library resources.